Zemach and Friar radii of the proton and neutron from lattice QCD

 \section{Abstract}

-We present the first lattice-QCD result for the Zemach radius of the proton.
+We present the first lattice-QCD result for the Zemach and Friar radii of the proton and neutron.
 Our calculation includes both quark-connected and -disconnected diagrams and assesses all sources of systematic uncertainties arising from excited-state contributions, finite-volume effects and the continuum extrapolation.
-At the physical point, we obtain $r_Z^p = ( 1.013 \pm 0.010\ (\mathrm{stat}) \pm 0.012\ (\mathrm{syst}) )~\mathrm{fm}$, which suggests a small value of the Zemach radius, but is compatible with most of the experimental studies.
+At the physical point, we obtain for the proton $r_Z^p = ( 1.013 \pm 0.010\ (\mathrm{stat}) \pm 0.012\ (\mathrm{syst}) )~\mathrm{fm}$ and $r_F^p = ( 1.301 \pm 0.012\ (\mathrm{stat}) \pm 0.014\ (\mathrm{syst}) )~\mathrm{fm}$.
+These numbers suggest small values of the Zemach and Friar radii of the proton, but are compatible with most of the experimental studies.